mehulagg/gitlab/doc/development/testing_guide/end_to_end/environment_selection.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Environment selection
+# Execution context selection

-Some tests are designed to be run against specific environments or [pipelines](https://about.gitlab.com/handbook/engineering/quality/guidelines/debugging-qa-test-failures/#scheduled-qa-test-pipelines).
-We can specify what environments or pipelines to run tests against using the `only` metadata.
+Some tests are designed to be run against specific environments, or in specific [pipelines](https://about.gitlab.com/handbook/engineering/quality/guidelines/debugging-qa-test-failures/#scheduled-qa-test-pipelines) or jobs.
+We can specify the test execution context using the `only` and `except` metadata.

 ## Available switches